cyberphone/shreq/README.md

 [SHREQ documentation](https://cyberphone.github.io/ietf-signed-http-requests)

-This repository contains Java code for SHREQ demo and validation
+This repository contains Java code for SHREQ demo and validation.

 ### Testing with "Curl"
 This line POSTs a signed JSON request: